 The standard rate of VAT is 20%.
-For a household, there is a special reduced rate
+For a household, there is in certain circumstances a special reduced rate

 of 5% for Solar PV insallations.

-Battery storage is at 20% VAT unless it’s installed at the same time as any Solar PV system when it becomes 5%.
+Battery storage is at 20% VAT unless it’s installed at the same time as any Solar PV system when it can become 5%.

 01292 591 000